paseo-network/paseo-action-submission/rfcs/paseo-support-repository.md

 **1. Repository Creation**

 - A new repository named paseo-network/support will be created.
 - This repository will serve as the primary point of contact for external support requests related to the paseo-network.
+In addition to external support request,  the Paseo core team will register related tasks not related directly with the runtime in this repository.

 **2. Issue Creation**